 From there we've seen click-through rates improve from 15% to 37%.
 After all, you are sending your marketing communications to people who want to hear from you.
 Nothing bad about that, is there?

-Get to grips with the world of data and changes in the GDPR, with our Award in GDPR.
+Get to grips with the world of data and changes in the GDPR, with the IDM Professional Certificate in GDPR.